JSTOR-Labs/plant-humanities/dragon_tree/README.md

 ### From Herbals to Enlightenment Science

 After decades of violent attacks against the Guanches, Spanish conquistadors vanquished the last of the Canary Islands in 1496.
-The Guanche language soon disappeared, with the exception of their distinct whistling language, known as Silbo Gomero <param ve-audio url="https://github.com/JSTOR-Labs/plant-humanities/raw/master/media/Silbo%20(online-audio-converter.com).mp3">.
+The Guanche language soon disappeared, with the exception of their distinct whistling language, known as Silbo Gomero.
 Due to the traditional Western preference for written records rather than oral histories, much of what we now know of pre-Columbian culture on the Canaries comes from European colonial interlocutors.
 <param title="Silbo Gomero language" eid="Q415" aliases="Silbo Gomero">
 <param ve-video
 	vid="C0CIRCjoICA"